rajan-hiku/assessment-chatbot-api/README.md

 ### DB migrate
 install this https://github.com/sequelize/cli#installation

-use .env to set ur admin username and password for mysql run `npx sequelize db:migrate`
+use .env to set ur admin username and password for mysql

+2 Ways to migrate and seed:

+1. npm scripts:
+`npm run seed`

+2. Manual (using sequelize-cli) run `npx sequelize db:migrate`

 run `npx sequelize db:seed:all`